simplyarfan/simplyarfan/README.md

 ---

-### 🧠 Interests
+### ✧ Interests
-- 🤖 Robotics and embedded systems
+- Robotics and embedded systems
-- ☁️ Cloud computing and scalable architecture
+- Cloud computing and scalable architecture
-- 🧩 Building AI systems that integrate with full-stack environments
+- Building AI systems that integrate with full-stack environments
-- 🧪 Experimenting with MLOps, prompt engineering, and self-hosted AI tools
+- Experimenting with MLOps, prompt engineering, and self-hosted AI tools
-- ⚙️ Always hacking on something new — from automation bots to internal dashboards
+- Always trying on something new — from automation bots to internal dashboards

 ---